 Output:

-Developing best practices for WebGIS applications
+Developed best practices for WebGIS applications

-Developing the Arctic All-Hazards WebGIS application
+Developed the Arctic All-Hazards WebGIS application

-Identifying a project transition pathway that incorporates DHS IT infrastructure to cut down on risk of transition failure or maladaptation.
+Identified a project transition pathway that incorporates DHS IT infrastructure to cut down on risk of transition failure or maladaptation.

 Identified a DHS knowledge gap – specifically, DHS IT were unaware of AIS data and its utility for applications including the NOC COP.

-Identify data assets internal and external to DHS and NOAA that are useful for USCG operations in the Arctic, including identifying data layers produced and released publicly by operational partners.
+Identified data assets internal and external to DHS and NOAA that are useful for USCG operations in the Arctic, including identifying data layers produced and released publicly by operational partners.

-Develop a space (GII) where researchers can access AIS data for DHS S&T COE-funded projects.
+Developed a space (GII) where researchers can access AIS data for DHS S&T COE-funded projects.

 Technology Readiness Level (TRL):